zarr-developers/zarr-python/docs/talks/scipy2019/submission.rst

 domains.
 Zarr is being used within the Pangeo project [5_], which is building a community platform for big data geoscience.
-The Pangeo community have converted a number of existing climate modelling and satellite observation datasets to Zarr [6_], and has demonstrated their use in computations using HPC and cloud computing environments.
+The Pangeo community have converted a number of existing climate modelling and satellite observation datasets to Zarr [6_], and have demonstrated their use in computations using HPC and cloud computing environments.
 Within the MalariaGEN project [7_], Zarr is used to store genome variation data from next-generation sequencing of natural